 The National Institute of Public Health in Prague provides annually data from the information system of infectious diseases to IHIS CR that secures regular publication of outputs from this information system and provision of data to international organisations.

-Other information systems, from which some data are transferred to NHIS, include the National register of persons disagreeing with post-mortem removal of tissues and organs.
-This register is based on Act no. 285/2002 Sb., on donation, removal and transplantation of tissues and organs and on amendment of some Acts (Transplantation act) and from the Implementing Regulation no. 434/2004 Sb., on the extent, contents and details of data provided to the National register of persons disagreeing with post-mortem removal of tissues and organs.
+Other information systems, from which some data are transferred to NHIS, include the National registry of persons disagreeing with post-mortem removal of tissues and organs.
+This registry is based on Act no. 285/2002 Sb., on donation, removal and transplantation of tissues and organs and on amendment of some Acts (Transplantation act) and from the Implementing Regulation no. 434/2004 Sb., on the extent, contents and details of data provided to the National registry of persons disagreeing with post-mortem removal of tissues and organs.

-NHIS also obtains data from information systems of authorities of public health protection (Register of tuberculosis, Register of venereal diseases) on the basis of Act no. 258/2000 Sb., on public health protection and amendments of some related Acts, in wording of later regulations.
+NHIS also obtains data from information systems of authorities of public health protection (Registry of tuberculosis, Registry of venereal diseases) on the basis of Act no. 258/2000 Sb., on public health protection and amendments of some related Acts, in wording of later regulations.

-Other “administrative” registers include the Register of medical devices, managed according to Act no. 123/2000 Sb., on medical devices and amendments of some related Acts, in wording of later regulations.
+Other “administrative” registries include the Registry of medical devices, managed according to Act no. 123/2000 Sb., on medical devices and amendments of some related Acts, in wording of later regulations.